tomterl/metalsmith-convert/README.md

 }
 ```

-For Metalscript's JavaScript API, metalsmith-convert can be used like any other plugin, by attaching it to the function invocation chain on the Metalscript object.
+For metalsmiths JavaScript API, metalsmith-convert can be used like any other plugin, by attaching it to the function invocation chain on the metalscript object.
 For example:

 ```js
 var copy = require('metalsmith-convert');